Religious Formation Mission Statement

 St. Rose of Lima Religious Formation Program is open to all young parishioners who do not attend a Catholic elementary or middle school.
 Our program begins in first grade and concludes with the celebration of the sacrament of Confirmation in the fall of 9th grade.
 All students are strongly encouraged to continue their faith journey by participation in the parish youth ministry.

 The sacraments of Eucharist, Reconciliation and Confirmation are two year programs.
 Preparation for Eucharist and Reconciliation begin in first grade and are celebrated at the conclusion of the grade two instructional year.
-First grade children attend bi-monthly classes in the parish school taught by parent catechists under the direction of the religious formation coordinator.
+First and second grade children attend bi-monthly classes in the parish school taught by parent catechists under the direction of the religious formation coordinator.
 Our second grade program gathers children in small groups in a home setting facilitated by two adult catechists.
+Children along with their parent or another adult will attend designated grade level sessions during the year.

 All adults in our parish community are invited to become an integral part of the catechetical mission of our Church as a catechist.
-After an initial interview with one of our coordinators, applicants are required to complete a Background Check and Code of Conduct which is reviewed by our administrative office and submitted to our diocese.
+After an initial interview with the Coordinator of Faith Formation, applicants are required to complete a Background Check and Volunteer Code of Conduct.
 In addition, all catechists must attend a Virtus Protecting God’s Children live training session which is offered at St. Rose of Lima as well as throughout the Diocese of Rockville Centre.
 Compliance of this mandated program includes reading of online bulletins issued by the Virtus program several times each year.
 In addition, all new catechists must attend a New Catechist Training session prior to beginning the instructional year and submit a Catechist Commitment Agreement annually.

-Coordinators conduct a minimum of three catechist meetings for each grade level during the instructional year.
-Catechists must attend their instructional grade level meeting and have the option of either a day or evening session which is held in the Religious Formation meeting room located in Room 108 of our parish school.
+The Coordinator of Faith Formation conduct a minimum of three catechist meetings for each grade level during the instructional year.
+Catechists must attend their instructional grade level meeting and have the option of either a day or evening session which is held in etiher the Rectory Meeting Room or the Religious Formation meeting room located in Room 108 of our parish school - catechists will be notified of the location.

 The attendance and progress of our students is monitored and recorded by the catechist.
-Any issues of concern are addressed with the coordinators of our program at which time parents are contacted.
+Any issues of concern are addressed with the coordinator of our program at which time parents are contacted.